simonmichael/hledger_site/src/editors.md

 Ledger entries can be embedded in a org outline and manipulated using Babel.
 See eg [Using Ledger for Accounting in Org-mode with Babel](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-ledger.html)

+### calc

+Calc can help perform arithmetic on amounts in the buffer during data entry.
+Eg to split an amount by two:

+- put point at the start of the amount, after the currency symbol
+- `C-x * w 2 / q`

 ### Misc

 A helper to browse TODO tags in the journal: